hassan-pmp/pmp/til.md

 - Look at you go!
 -

 # 04.12.2022 Terminologies: Key Terms and Concepts
-- Outcome
-- Portfolio
-- Product
-- Program
+- Outcome:
+- Portfolio: Projects, programs, subsidiary portfilios, and operations managed as a group to achieve strategic objectives
+- Portfolio Mangemnet: The centralized management of one or more portfolios to achieve strategic objectives
-- Project
+- Product:
+- Program: Related projects, subsidiary programms, and program activities that are managed in a coordinated manner to obtain benefits not available from managing them individually
+- Project: A temporary endeavor undertaken to create aunique product, service, or result
-- Project Management
+- Project Management:
+- Program Mangement: The application of knowledge, skills, and principles to a program to achieve the program objectives and obtain benefits and control not available by managing program components individually
-- Project Manager
+- Project Manager:
-- Project Team
+- Project Team:
-- System for Value Delivery
+- System for Value Delivery:
-- Value
+- Value:
 - features describe the main functionality of the product.
 - Epics are a way to break features into smaller chunks of work.
 # 03.12.2022 Cost: How to evaluate cost?